livewire/livewire/docs/installation.md

 });
 ```

-Now instead of `/livewire/update`, Livewire will send component updates to `/custom/livewire/update`.
+Now, instead of using `/livewire/update`, Livewire will send component updates to `/custom/livewire/update`.

 ## Customizing the asset URL

-By default, Livewire will serve its JavaScript assets from the following URL: `https://example.com/livewire/livewire.js` and reference them from a script tag like so:
+By default, Livewire will serve its JavaScript assets from the following URL: `https://example.com/livewire/livewire.js`.
+Additionally, Livewire will reference this asset from a script tag like so:

 ```html
 <script src="/livewire/livewire.js" ...
 ```

-If your application has global route prefixes because of something like localization or multi-tenancy, you can register your own endpoint to be used by Livewire internally for fetching its JavaScript.
+If your application has global route prefixes due to localization or multi-tenancy, you can register your own endpoint that Livewire should use internally when fetching its JavaScript.

-To use a custom JavaScript asset endpoint, you can register your own route inside `Livewire::setJavaScriptRoute()` like so:
+To use a custom JavaScript asset endpoint, you can register your own route inside `Livewire::setJavaScriptRoute()`:

 ```php
 Livewire::setJavaScriptRoute(function ($handle) {